 It’s no surprise that we live in an individualistic culture.
 I live in and around Los Angeles where your claim to fame is ambition.
 Sometimes that ambition comes at the expense of others.
-Ambitions by our definition is pretty selfish.
-In a world built on scarcity, receiving a job, or that promotion means someone else lost out on it.
+Ambitions by our definition are pretty selfish.
+In a world built on scarcity, receiving a job, or promotion means someone else lost out on it.
 When you think about it, everything we do has a cost.
-The cities that we live in used to be forests and natures of beauty, but in order for us to live comfortably, we had to cut down some trees.
+The cities that we live in used to be forests and natures of beauty, but for us to live comfortably, we had to cut down some trees.

 Ambition Is All About You

-Not only the fruits of our labor like that high salary and status as a leader within an organization come with lower well-being, it can also ruin our relationships.
+Not only do the fruits of our labor like that high salary and status as a leader within an organization come with lower well-being, but it can also ruin our relationships.
 What’s good if you gain the world if you lose your soul?
-I’ve seen plenty of people disregard who they are in order to be beneficial to a company.
+I’ve seen plenty of people disregard who they are to be beneficial to a company.
 It’s quite difficult to see people put their worth and identity into something that they do when it’s not completely who they are.
 No one really talks about the tradeoffs because having ambition and success is all we’re really taught.

 Ambition is like popping a can of Pringles, once you start you can’t stop.
-After you’ve gain your status in the hierarchy, you have do everything in your power to maintain it.
+After you’ve gained your status in the hierarchy, you have to do everything in your power to maintain it.
 If you do see yourself drop from the high chair, self-worth gets involved.
 Do you see how much emphasis we are putting on ourselves in the name of success?

 Everyone Enjoying Success